-On this page: Regular Admission (p. ) Probationary Admission (p. ) Irregular Admission (p. ) Collaborative Online Education M.Ed.
-Admissions Classifications (p. ) Transient (p.
-2) Non-Degree (p.
-2) Letters of Good Standing (p. ) Enrollment by Undergraduates (p. ) Registration (p.
+On this page:

+Regular Admission (p.
+1)

+Probationary Admission (p.
+1)

+Irregular Admission (p.
+1)

+Transient (p.
+2)

+Non-Degree (p.
+2)

+Letters of Good Standing (p.
+2)

+Enrollment by Undergraduates (p.
+2)

+Registration (p.
 3)

 Valdosta State offers several admission classifications to graduate students.
 Students who have met all requirements may be considered for admission.
 Criteria and limitations for all categories of admission are shown below.